Do you know your significant other?

 Sometimes we feel like we really know someone, but on the surface we are only familiar with the day-to-day.
 For example, when my husband and I get really busy, we can go days without asking any questions beyond logistics-type questions.
 We see each other at the end of the day and ask “How was your day?” and we go through what we did and what happened.
 We talk about plans for the weekend and updates from friends we saw on Facebook.

-The other day, I had this big AHA moment.
-I realized that we were talking, but we weren’t sharing.
+The other day, I had this big Aha moment.
+I realized we were talking, but we weren’t sharing.

 The Science of Intimacy:

-- Level 1: General Traits In this level, you get to know someone’s general personality traits, specifically where they fall on the Big 5 spectrum: how high or low they are in Openness, Conscientiousness, Extroversion, Agreeableness and Neuroticism.
+- Level 1: General Traits At this level, you get to know someone’s general personality traits.
+Specifically, where they fall on the Big 5 spectrum: how high or low they are in Openness, Conscientiousness, Extroversion, Agreeableness and Neuroticism.
 See our overview of the personality traits here.

 - Level 2: Personal Concerns This is where someone gets to know a person’s goals, values and motivations.
 They also get a broader picture of the decisions and attitudes that shape their life.

-- Level 3: Self-Narrative Lastly, when you truly know someone, you know the stories they tell themselves about themselves–how they have made sense of their journey and purpose through life.
+- Level 3: Self-Narrative Finally, when you truly know someone, you know the stories they tell themselves about themselves–how they have made sense of their journey and purpose through life.

-The question is: How do you move through these 3 levels?
+The question is: How do you move through these three levels?
 Level 1 is easy–typical conversation can help you with this.
 Level 2 can happen naturally as you live with someone, travel with someone and have shared experiences.
-But Level 3 can only be done purposefully–with the right questions in a safe space.
+But Level 3 only can be done purposefully–with the right questions in a safe space.
 This brings me to the 36 couple questions.

 The 36 Questions: